CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2016

 And, that’s a very special question.

-When you believe you have space and time put into a box of just over 200 notations, please continue forward so we explore the finite-infinite in our next session.
+When you believe you have space and time put into a box of 202 notations, please let us explore the finite-infinite in this next section.

 Part II: Finite-and-Infinite: What can we know about both?

 The finite in light of the infinite.
-The finite is everything that is contained within the 200+ notations or doublings of the smallest, most-meaningful numbers about space and time.
-Those numbers are called the Planck base units which include Planck Length, Planck Time, Planck Mass, and Planck Charge.
-We have developed a large, horizontally-scrolled chart, 34-pages all side-by-side, that shows the progression of each doubling within just over 200+ columns.
+The finite is everything that is contained within the 202 notations or doublings of the smallest, most-meaningful numbers about space and time.
+Those numbers are called the Primordial base units.
+For our purposes today, we will use Planck Length, Planck Time, Planck Mass, and Planck Charge.
+There are other ways to formulate such primordial numbers (See Stoney) so we remain open to the issue.
+Notwithstanding, we have developed a large, horizontally-scrolled chart, 34-pages all side-by-side, that shows the progression of each doubling within 202 columns that uses Planck’s numbers.

 One of the special mysteries of this chart is the first 60 or so columns or doublings (also called notations, groups, sets, clusters, domains, as well as layers, steps and transformations).
 It is all simple math yet it contains a new universe of information that, as earlier noted, has not been analyzed by the academic/scholarly community.
 It has, however, gotten a few cursory catcalls such as “meaningless” or “meaninglessly small.”